Geoffrey Handley

 Geoffrey Handley (born April 9.
-1975) is an entrepreneur, technology pioneer and investor.
+1975) is an entrepreneur, technology pioneer, and investor.
 He is a General Partner at the investment firm Haitao Capital and serves as an advisor and board member to several portfolio companies.
-Handley is most well known as co-founder of the mobile agency, The Hyperfactory founded with his brother Derek Handley in 2001 and as an outspoken Sinologist and author.
+Handley is most well known as co-founder of the mobile agency, The Hyperfactory founded with his brother Derek Handley in 2001 and as a Sinologist and author.

 Handley was also a founding team member of Asia's first intranet company, Pacific Connections, subsequently acquired by CHINA.COM (HSI:8006) during the dot-com era.
 He is also co-founder with his brothers of mobile advertising network, Snakk Media, which was listed on the NZX in 2013, becoming one of the first publicly listed B Corporation in the world.

 Early life

 Handley is a 5th generation Hong Kong born Eurasian and the oldest of three siblings.
 Handley's mother is of Malay, Arab and Chinese ancestry, and his father is Scottish.
 His cousin is Hong Kong Cantopop singer and actor Aarif Rahman.

 He became a New Zealand citizen in 1995.